 - Kinesiological testing of the trauma: T asks C to stand up and stretch out his left arm.
 T now presses C’s wrist with increasing intensity for 2 to 3 seconds and asks C to hold against it.
 It is not a question of who is the strongest, but rather of C’s muscular response to the increasing pressure that T exerts.
 T remembers C’s impulse.

 - Now T speaks to C: “I can test with you.”
 And repeats the pressure on C’s wrist on the outstretched arm.
 C’s impulse must not be significantly weaker, because that would be a no.

 - In this case the procedure would have to be repeated a few minutes later, then on C’s other arm.

 - However, if further testing is immediately possible T says to C: “Your trauma is over 50 percent active.“

 - If C then vigorously resists, which corresponds to a yes, T repeats the test at C, but now saying: “Over 70 percent of your trauma is active”.
 If thereupon a yes comes again, the test can be repeated with “90 percent”.
 If “50 percent” has already been answered weakly, i.e. with a “no”, you would have to find out whether it is a value above or below 30 percent.
-Because below 30 percent is so weak that this “residual traumatization” cannot possibly be solved with a trauma replacement.
+Because below 30 percent is so weak that this “residual traumatization” cannot possibly be solved with TAR right now.

 - For the further work on the trauma it is necessary that T as well as C keep the tested active value of the trauma in memory, in order to be able to measure the treatment success later (even if it is not at all completely describable, what exactly this active value measures, because it is a size of the subconscious).